Skip to content

 Calendar Dates

-Infoveave supports the functions to include a @calendar start date and @calendar end date.
+Infoveave supports functions for including a @calendar start date and a @calendar end date.

-@Calendar Start Date Returns the calendar start date which is not in the holidays list, based on the date, level and lag passed to the function.
+@Calendar Start Date returns the calendar start date that is not in the holidays list.
+This is based on the Date, Level, and Lag that you pass to the function.

 • Syntax @CalendarStart(Date, Level, Lag)